davidmontoyago/pulumi-gcp-github-registry/README.md

 The component exports the following values for use in CI/CD pipelines:

 - `registryURL`: The full URL of the Artifact Registry repository
+- `sbomBucketName`: The name of the GCS bucket for SBOM storage
 - `serviceAccountEmail`: The email of the GitHub Actions service account
 - `workloadIdentityPoolID`: The ID of the workload identity pool **(marked as secret)**
 - `workloadIdentityProviderID`: The full provider ID for GitHub Actions authentication **(marked as secret)**